36 ppp

 })

-• as integer indices corresponding to the levels of the multitype-marks in ants (Section 8.2), i.e, 1L for 'Cataglyphis' and 2L for 'Messor', as in Listing 23.10.
+Listing 36.34 creates an identical return as Listing 36.33 using the function .nncross() with integer indices corresponding to the levels of the multi-type marks in ants (Section 10.2), i.e, 1L for 'Cataglyphis' and 2L for 'Messor'.

-Function .nncross() returns an invisible NULL-value (Listing 23.12) if the character values supplied to the i and j parameters do not match any levels of the multitype-marks in ants (Section 8.2).
+Listing 36.36 showcases the exception handling when the character values supplied to the i and j parameters do not match any levels of the multi-type marks in the point-pattern ants (Section 10.2).

 spatstat.data::ants |>